Our vision is to empower people with high barriers to employment to become self-sufficient and thrive.

 FareStart needs the whole community's support to launch our new Foodservice Apprenticeship Program, build its capacity and help our organization grow to a new level and transform many more lives each year.
 The incredible opportunity and support from Amazon has made this program possible.
 Your support is all that is needed for us to succeed in this next step in fighting poverty in our region.

-While we are in the planning stages of our expansion, there are still ways to get involved with FareStart.
 From dining at our restaurant to volunteering, we invite you to join us.

 - Shop our Amazon wish list for FareStart students